Ex-Hawk Kane may contact 8 teams before return

 "Let's make sure he is 100 percent and that he feels great.
 Then we can decide where he's going to go," Brisson said earlier this year.
 "There's going to be plenty of teams doing good, plenty of teams doing bad.
 We'll pick where we want to go.
 I don't think too many teams will turn him down."

-Kane has 1,237 points in 1,180 games during his NHL career, fifth most among active players.
-His 451 career goals are seventh most among active players.
+Kane has 1,237 points in 1,180 games during his NHL career, fourth most among active players.
+His 451 career goals are sixth most among active players.